niemopen/niem-naming-design-rules/ndr-feedback.md

 ## 3.7 NIEM messages in XML and JSON

 - [x] Move after or under 3.1?
-Exemplifies some of the message information in that section.
+Exemplifies some of the message information in that section. **Different examples now appear as figure 3.2**

 ## 4. Data models in NIEM